 In the second and third years you take three compulsory Economics papers, Microeconomics, Macroeconomics and Quantitative Economics, and two compulsory Management papers, chosen from a range of eight available options.
-That leaves three further papers to be chosen from either Economics and/ or Management.
+That leaves three further papers to be chosen from either Economics and/or Management.
 It is possible to offer a short thesis based on independent research in place of one of the above options.

-The Economics tutor is Dr Ferdinand Rauch.
+The Economics tutors are Professor Rui Esteves and Dr Ferdinand Rauch.
+Professor Esteves's research is focused on topics of international finance, institutional economics, and public finance in a historical perspective.
 Dr Rauch's research interests consider different empirical applications of microeconomic theory, mainly in the areas of international trade and regional and urban economics.
 The Management tutors are Professor Chris McKenna and Professor Eric Thun.
 Professor McKenna researches professional firms and their role in the global transformation of business, non-profits organisations, and the state.
 Professor Thun looks at business in China and international business, with a focus on the dynamics of competition in emerging markets.